Merkoba/Meltdown/arguments.md

 ---

-### progtext
+### prog-text

-Use this program as default for the progtext command
+Use this program as default for the prog text command

 Default: [Empty string]